-- Demonstration of a sustained Excellent level of performance in any one of the academic pillars along with a sustained Superior level of performance in either of the other two academic pillars - Demonstration of a sustained Excellent level of performance in any one of the academic pillars along with a sustained Acceptable level of performance in the other two academic pillars - Demonstration of a sustained Superior level of performance across all three pillars of academic performance.
+Demonstration of a sustained Excellent level of performance in any one of the academic pillars along with a sustained Superior level of performance in either of the other two academic pillars

+- Demonstration of a sustained Excellent level of performance in any one of the academic pillars along with a sustained Acceptable level of performance in the other two academic pillars - Demonstration of a sustained Superior level of performance across all three pillars of academic performance.

-Accountabilities Responsible Officer Deputy Vice-Chancellor Academic Quality Contact Officer Manager, Academic Promotions Supporting Information Legislative Compliance This Policy supports the University's compliance with the following legislation: Nil Supporting Documents Related Documents Academic Promotions Procedure Promotion Forms Academic Promotion Toolkit Academic Performance Expectations Application of achievement relative to opportunity and performance evidence in academic promotions.
-Code of Conduct Superseded Documents Academic Promotions Policy, v2.4 File Number 2017/21852 ns and Acronym IS Refer to Sec Revision Version Approved by Approval date Effective date Sections modified 1.0 President and Vice- Chancellor 13 April 2017 13 April 2017 Full review for 2017 1.1 Administrative update by the Director of Governance 20 April 2017 20 April 2017 Update to Faculty Specific Guidelines section 1.2 Administrative update by the Director of Governance 8 August 2017 15 August 2017 Updated to remove Senior Deputy Vice-Chancellor 2.0 President and Vice- Chancellor 2 February 2018 2 February 2018 Full review and separation of policy from procedure.
+Accountabilities Responsible Officer Deputy Vice-Chancellor Academic Quality Contact Officer Manager, Academic Promotions Supporti ng Information Legislative Compliance This Policy supports the University's compliance with the following legislation: Nil Supporting Documents Academic Promotions Procedure Promotion Forms Academic Promotion Toolkit Academic Performance Expectations Application of achievement relative to opportunity and performance evidence in academic promotions.
+Related Do Related Documents Code of Conduct Superseded Documents Ac Academic Academic Promotions Policy, v2.4 File Numb File Number 2017/21852 Definitio ns and Acronym IS Refer to Section 4 Revision History 1 1 Version Approved by Approval date Effective date Sections modified 1.0 President and Vice- Chancellor 13 April 2017 13 April 2017 Full review for 2017 1.1 Administrative update by the Director of Governance 20 April 2017 20 April 2017 Update to Faculty Specific Guidelines section 1.2 Administrative update by the Director of Governance 8 August 2017 15 August 2017 Updated to remove Senior Deputy Vice-Chancellor 2.0 President and Vice- Chancellor 2 February 2018 2 February 2018 Full review and separation of policy from procedure.
 2.1 President and Vice- Chancellor 13 March 2018 13 March 2018 Updated Level D and Level E promotion criteria to include very strong Superior performance 2.2 President and Vice- Chancellor 18 February 2020 18 February 2020 Amendment to Section 2 to 6.
 2.3 President and Vice- Chancellor 8 February 2021 8 February 2021 Updated the section on the Eligibility criteria.
 Clarification of the two year rule, exemptions to be approved by the university's Out of Rounds Promotion Committee and included a new clause which specified that academic staff who have entered into a pre- retirement contract or a redundancy arrangement are not eligible to apply for promotion.

 2.4 Vice-Chancellor 23 February 2022 23 February 2022 Further clarification provided in the Eligibility criteria regarding the two year rule.
 Additional clause added in respect to the issue of exemptions from the two year rule, namely that an application for exemption should be submitted to the Out of Rounds Promotion Committee before the official submission date for applications 3.0 Vice-Chancellor and President 9 November 2023 1 January 2024 Inclusion of a statement of purpose.
 Removed duplication of content.
 Revision of third pillar including term 'collegiality' to emphasise the importance of contributions to colleagues at UNSW.
 Principles of assessment have been amended including the use of terminology rather than points.
 Updated references to UNSW's Strategy and the UNSW (Academic Staff) Enterprise Agreement (2023).
 Revised logical ordering of eligibility clauses.
-3.1 Deputy Vice-Chancellor Academic Quality 29 April 2024 29 April 2024 Minor change including reference to guidelines for Assessing Aboriginal and Torres Strait Islander Applicants for Promotion in section 2.4.